-3.7.4.1 Groundwater Resources
+3.7.6.1 Groundwater Resources

 Groundwater is the water found in the cracks and spaces in soil, sand, and rock beneath the Earth's surface.
-This water may occur close to the land surface, or it may be many hundreds of feet below the surface.
+This water may occur close to the surface or it may be many hundreds of feet below the surface.
 Groundwater accumulates in and moves through layers of permeable, water-bearing rock called aquifers.
 The amount of groundwater that can flow through soil or rock depends on the size of the spaces in the soil or rock and how well the spaces are connected.
-The amount of spaces is called the porosity.
-Permeability is a measure of how well the spaces are connected and how well water can move though the rock or soil.12 Groundwater is recharged when precipitation that lands on the ground surface infiltrates through the soil and rock until it reaches impermeable rock or a rock formation that is already saturated.
+These spaces represent the "porosity" of the stratum.
+Permeability is a measure of how well the spaces are connected and how well water can move though the rock or soil.12 Groundwater is replenished when precipitation that falls to the ground surface infiltrates through the soil and rock until it reaches impermeable rock or a rock formation that is already saturated.
 Groundwater can flow out of aquifers in the form of springs.
 Water can also be extracted from aquifers through the drilling or digging of wells.
-Groundwater extracted from wells is commonly used for drinking water as well as for irrigation and industrial uses.
+Groundwater extracted from wells is commonly used for drinking water, irrigation, and industrial uses.